Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 Introduction

 Human Resources has always been about decision-making: who to hire, who to promote, how to develop people, and how to retain top talent.
-In 2025, the difference between average and high-performing organizations lies in how those decisions are made.
+However, in today’s fast-changing and AI-driven business environment, relying on intuition alone is no longer enough.

 1. What Is Decision Intelligence in HR?